On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Norm setup, local well-posedness and bootstrap assumptions

 To be more precise, the proof of \cite[Theorem 14.1]{Rodnianski2014} relies on showing that a modified system of equations leads to an elliptic-hyperbolic system in which the second fundamental form satisfies a wave equation, where its evolution equation is considered as an additional constraint quantity.
 The only properties of stiff fluid matter that are used in the proof are that the stiff fluid equation implies that the associated energy-momentum tensor being divergence-free, that it satisfies the strong energy condition and that it generates standard energy estimates.
 The former two are also satisfied for our matter model (where we again note that one has $f\geq 0$, and thus the strong energy condition is ensured).
 Since scalar field matter constitutes a subcase of stiff fluid matter, the energy estimates for stiff fluids apply to the scalar field as well.
 Thus, energy estimates for the geometry and scalar field can be straightforwardly extended from the stiff fluid setting.\\

 The necessary energy estimates for the Vlasov distribution function can be established as in \cite{Rin13,Sve12}, where they are proven for a wide class of relativistic transport operators of the form

-where $q^i\equiv q^i[u]$ and $G^i\equiv G^i[u]$ are sufficiently regular coefficient functions depending on the quantities $u$ that solve the coupled system of wave equations, which correspond to the spacetime metric components.
-Since we can, in CMC gauge, establish analogous estimates for these components using the elliptic-hyperbolic system from \cite[Theorem 14.1]{Rodnianski2014}, and our transport operator for $f$ is actually simpler than the one that needs to be considered in harmonic gauge, energy estimates for the Vlasov distribution also extend.
+where $z^i\equiv z^i[u]$ and $G^i\equiv G^i[u]$ are sufficiently regular coefficient functions depending on the quantities $u$ that solve the coupled system of wave equations, which correspond to the spacetime metric components.
+Again, note that these statements are proven for the mass shell, so we need to consider the Vlasov equation on the mass shell, i.e., apply this to the equation

+Nevertheless, we can establish analogous estimates for these components using the elliptic-hyperbolic system from \cite[Theorem 14.1]{Rodnianski2014}, and the transport operator for $f^\sharp$ is actually simpler than the one that needs to be considered in harmonic gauge, energy estimates for the Vlasov distribution also extend.
 Finally, the components of the Vlasov energy momentum tensor can be bounded up to constant by the energies for the distribution function as in Lemma \ref{lem:density-control}.\\

 Thus, we can prove local well-posedness of the modified elliptic-hyperbolic system metric and scalar field coupled to the Vlasov equation by a constructing a similar convergent sequence as in \cite[Proposition 19.76]{Rin13} and \cite[Paper B, Proposition 8.48]{Sve12}.
 That this then also solves the Einstein equations -- i.e., that the constraints are propagated -- can again be proven as in the stiff fluid setting since we only use properties of the energy momentum tensor shared by both matter models.\\